DISCLAIMER: The M*A*S*H characters are

 huh?"

-for another.
+age-old gesture of one woman covering up for another.
 But then she glanced at

-him, and looked away quickly, her expression a little...guilty.
+him and looked away quickly, her expression a little...guilty.

 "What?"